More results...

 Featuring artists from multiple countries, including South Africa, Zimbabwe, Nigeria, Madagascar, the United States, Kenya, and Sudan, the collection is a rich testament to the diversity of contemporary practices from the continent and beyond.

-A selection of the pieces in the permanent collection are on display at Zeitz MOCAA, until 4 April 2027.
+A selection of the pieces in the permanent collection is on display at Zeitz MOCAA until 4 April 2027.
 The collection is thoroughly contemporary and addresses several relevant discourses in Africa and the world today, like migration, human rights, visibility, memory, and desire.

 Audio Tours at Zeitz MOCAA